harunanase/stack_and_queue/README.md

 # stack_and_queue
-single linked stack and queue
+single linked stack and queue using c

+compile:

+	$ make all

+usage:

+	$ ./stack
+	$ ./queue